ZeonfaiHo/vqkey/README.md

 ## Constructing Codebooks

-Run the jupyter notebook: `construct-codebooks/cluster.ipynb`.
+Run the jupyter notebook: `./notebooks/construct_codebooks.ipynb`.
 Users can adjust the codebook size by modifying the `codebook_size` variable.
-The constructed codebooks and Cholesky factors will be placed in the `codebooks` directory.
+The constructed codebooks and Cholesky factors will be placed in the `./codebooks` directory.

 ## Running A$^2$ATS Models